6th Foreign Infantry Regiment

 6th Foreign Infantry Regiment in 1940

-In January-March 1940, a reorganization of the regiment occurred.
-Administratively, the 6e REI battalions were divided into two separate parts:
+At the same time, the 6e REI battalions were administratively divided into two separate parts:

 • 6th Foreign Infantry Regiment